How to Build a Solid Dog Bite Case Against a Homeowner in Atlanta

 Can a Landlord be Held Liable in Dog Bite Cases?

-In limited circumstances, yes.
+It can be difficult, but in a few limited circumstances, yes.
 Under O.C.G.A. § 44-7-14, a landlord is not responsible to third parties for damages resulting from the tenant’s negligence or illegal use of the premises.
-That means the landlord is not usually liable for a dog owned by a renter—the victim’s claim is against the renter’s insurance carrier.
+That means the landlord is not usually liable for a dog owned by a renter.
+In most rental situations, the victim’s claim is against the renter, or the renter’s insurance carrier.

-However, landlords are liable for damages caused by their failure to keep the premises in good repair.
+However, landlords can sometimes liable for damages caused by their failure to keep the premises in good repair.
 For example, if a tenant’s dog escapes through a broken gate the landlord was obligated to repair and injures someone, the victim might have a claim against the landlord.

 Georgia’s dog bite laws are stacked in favor of landlords when it comes personal injury claims caused by a dog attack.
 The case law is unsettled.
 From our perspective as Georgia dog bite attorneys, The Millar Law Firm believes that a victim must demonstrate that the landlord knew the dog was dangerous somehow acted or failed to act in some direct manner that proximately caused or contributed to the dog bite or attack.